syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 kubectl --context $PLATFORM delete --filename resource-request.yaml
 ```

-Verify the workloads belonging to the request have been deleted in the Worker Cluster
+Verify the workloads belonging to the request have been deleted in the worker
 ```console
 kubectl --context $WORKER get pods
 ```